Probing AdS/QCD backgrounds with semi-classical strings: The modified dilaton profile

+The regularization of the Wilson Loop integral in non-conformal holography was previously discussed in Refs. \cite{Quevedo:2013iya, Pontello:2015yla} where a slightly different scheme was proposed.
+Their strategy is to place an infrared cutoff at $z=z_m$ in such a way that the term they subtract corresponds precisely to the first integral in eq.(\ref{divmass}).
+If one use the regularization scheme of \cite{Quevedo:2013iya, Pontello:2015yla} in the soft-wall model, the obtained $q\bar{q}$ potential will not be Coulomb-like for $r\to0$, rather it will present a positive divergence there.
+The second term in eq.(\ref{divmass}) fix this issue and when the present regularization is applied to the soft wall model one obtain a $q\bar{q}$ potential of the Cornell type.
+The present proposal agree with the idea presented in Refs. \cite{Quevedo:2013iya, Pontello:2015yla} in using $z_m$ as a natural scale to establish the regularization.
+We also point out that the subtraction scheme discussed here was implicitly adopted in Ref. \cite{Bruni:2018dqm}, where the Cornell potential was obtained.

-We plot the potential as a function of the quark/ anti-quark separation for different values of the extra parameters of the model we analyze: in FIG. \ref{fig:fig5.1} we fix $\sqrt{\Gamma}=0,75GeV$ and take five representative values of $M$ while in FIG. \ref{fig:fig5.2} we fix $M=2,7GeV$ and take five representative values of $\sqrt{\Gamma}$.
-For very small $r$ we have a positive divergence that differs completely from the Coulomb potential, at large distances we have the expected confining linear potential.
-In the present case we have a two parameter deformation of the soft wall, we can see in FIG. \ref{fig:fig5.1} that for large values of $M$ the minimum of the potential assume large negative values and the location of the minimum approach $r=0$ while in FIG. \ref{fig:fig5.2} the same happens when we take small values of $\sqrt{\Gamma}$.
+We plot the potential as a function of the $q\bar{q}$ separation, in Figure \ref{fig:fig5.1} we fix $\sqrt{\Gamma}=0,75GeV$ and take five representative values of $M$ while in Figure \ref{fig:fig5.2} we fix $M=2,7GeV$ and take five representative values of $\sqrt{\Gamma}$.
+For very small $r$ we have a positive divergence that differs completely from the Coulomb potential, at large distances we have the expected linear potential.
+This divergence in very short distances is a consequence of the $\tanh$ term in the dilaton and flip the slope of the potential in the small $r$ region.
+Such a divergence is expected in a rotating system of two particles, where it is associated with an repulsive centrifugal force that prevents the particles to colapse in the origin.
+In the present case the $q\bar{q}$ system is not rotating and the divergence is a consequence of the deformation of the AdS space in the small $z$ region by the $\tanh$ term in the dilaton.

-\subsection{Finite Temperature}
+\subsection{Finite temperature}

-We consider here the configurations of a static quark/ anti-quark pair at finite temperature.
+We consider here the case of finite temperature in order to study the dissociation of the meson.
 For the present model the Euclidean black hole geometry is

 The temperature of the dual gauge theory is